VersionClimber/VersionClimber/example/tuto_conda01/README.md

 ```

 It is divided into two sections, namely **packages** and **run**:
-- **packages:** list the different packages, their location (e.g. git repository), how to build them and which git commit or tags will be considered.
+- **packages:** list the different packages, their location (e.g. git repository), how to build them and which git commit or tags will be considered (in hierarchy, as explained below).
 - **run:** indicate how to test the different packages together to know if one combination is valid.
+Typically (as in this example), this will be the name of a driver file.

 ### Packages